-A friend of mine wrote me not too long after the horrific tragedy at Sandy Hook Elementary School: “Where was God?!” he cried.
-I suspect lots of people were asking that hard question during those sad days.
+A friend of mine wrote to me after the horrific tragedy at Sandy Hook Elementary School.
+“Where was God?!” he asked.

 I made a stab at an answer but I don’t think he was satisfied with it.
 How could he be?
 I wasn’t satisfied myself.